 Use of University Space or Resources

-- Space and facilities - Conference and Events Services is authorized by the Office of the Executive Vice President to manage requests for the use of university space and facilities.
+- Space and facilities - Conference and Events Services is authorized by the Office of the Executive Vice President to manage requests for the use of University space and facilities.
 Groups or individuals not affiliated with Princeton University may request permission to use University space by submitting a formal proposal to Conference and Event Services.
 Only those proposals submitted by a 501 (c)(3) tax exempt organization can be considered.
 Faculty, staff, and students may not allow the use of University space or facilities by non-University entities unless approved in advance by Conference and Events Services.

-- Goods and equipment - The Facilities Surplus Program is authorized by the Office of the Executive Vice President to manage requests for the disposal or distribution of surplus or unneeded materials.
+- Goods and equipment - The Facilities Resource Recovery Program is authorized by the Office of the Executive Vice President to manage requests for the disposal or distribution of surplus or unneeded materials.
 Any donations of university goods, equipment, inventory, or other tangible resources must be coordinated and approved by the Facilities Surplus Program.

 Fundraising for Other Charitable Organizations

 This policy does not address the normal fundraising activities of the Office of Development.

 Fundraising activities may be conducted by other university entities that have a purpose of civic engagement or service that is consistent with the university’s mission.
 All fundraising activities must receive advance approval from the Office of the Provost, Office of the Executive Vice President, Office of the President, or Office of the Vice President and Secretary.

 Fundraising events may not include sweepstakes, lotteries, raffles or any drawing for prizes, regardless of whether those prizes are goods, services, cash, or cash equivalents such as gift cards.